-Have you recorded the risk/s on the Risk Management system?
-Click to access system Yes ⊠ No □ Are there any financial implications or other resourcing implications?
+Have you recorded the risk/s on the

+Risk Management system?
+Yes ⊠ No 🗆

+Click to access system

+Are there any financial implications or other resourcing implications?

 All financial detail for initiatives is included in the Primary Care Highlight Report.
-How will / does this work help to address the Green Plan Commitments?

 Supporting innovative new ways of working and new models of care